 - Preserve clothing and shoes.
 Place everything you were wearing into a bag as evidence.
 The owner may claim what you were wearing contributed to the cause of your fall.
 Your attorney will need your clothes and shoes to challenge that defense.

 - Do not discuss your fall with anyone.
-The only people you need to discuss your fall with at this time is your medical providers and your Indianapolis slip and fall attorney.
+The only people you need to discuss your fall with at this time is your medical providers and your Indiana slip and fall accident lawyer.
 Avoid posting on social media or discussing the fall with family and friends.

 - Do not provide a written or recorded statement to the insurance adjuster.
 You need to consult with an attorney before providing any statements or signing any medical releases related to the accident or your injuries.
 The insurance adjuster may pressure you to provide a statement.
 Call our law firm immediately to speak with an attorney.